sysgears/grain/docs/latest.markdown

 ###Create website

-In order to start creating your website, download the theme [template](http://sysgears.com/grain/themes/template/) and unpack it to the location of your choice.
+In order to start creating your website, download one of the [themes](http://sysgears.com/grain/themes/) and unpack it to the location of your choice.

 ###Preview website
 Navigate to the location of your newly created website `cd /path/to/your_site` and run the command